 Learn more.
 Check out the resources at our VSS Lipedema treatment page to learn how we can help you.

 Join a lipedema support group.
 If you think you may have lipedema, do not give up.
 Having a chronic disease is hard.
 This is especially the case with lipedema.
-You have physical issues that can affect your quality of life.
-And you have the emotional issues of a having a disease that is visible to others but poorly understood.
+You have physical issues that can affect your quality of life, and you have the emotional issues of a having a disease that is visible to others but poorly understood.
 There are good support groups for patients with lipedema where women support each other and share ideas for what worked for them.
+Visit our Facebook page to join our lipedema and lymphedema support group!

 Become an advocate.
 Learn everything you can about lipedema.
 Educate others and share what you know with your primary doctor so they can better help you and others.